 About the Ralph Henry Gabriel Prize

 The Ralph Henry Gabriel Prize is awarded annually to the best doctoral dissertation in American studies, ethnic studies, or women's studies.
-The awardee receives $500.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Recipients of the award receive $500.
+The prize winner is announced at the annual meeting of the American Studies Association.

 The prize honors Ralph Henry Gabriel, an American intellectual historian who published on a wide assortment of topics including urban history, literary criticism, and the history of consciousness.
-Some of his works include The Evolution of Long Island, Course of American Democratic Thought, and American Values, Continuity, and Change.
+Some of his works include Course of American Democratic Thought and American Values, Continuity, and Change.
 Gabriel served as the general editor of The Pageant of America book series as well as the editor of the Library of Congress Series in American Civilization.
 In addition to his long tenure in the history department at Yale University, Gabriel taught at New York University, Stanford University, Cambridge University, and many others.

 Eligibility Requirements and Application Procedures